Approximating matrix eigenvalues by subspace iteration with repeated random sparsification: A non-standard deterministic subspace iteration

-for the unknown diagonal matrix $\mathbf{\Lambda}^{(i)}$ of Ritz values, where $\mathbf{U}$ is a constant deterministic matrix with columns chosen to approximate the dominant eigenvectors of $\mathbf{A}$.
-This approach represents a multi-eigenvalue generalization of the ``projected estimator'' commonly used in single-eigenvalue randomized methods~\cite{Booth2014}.
-Eigenvalue estimates are exact for any eigenvector exactly contained within the column span of $\mathbf{U}$ regardless of the quality of the iterate $\mathbf{X}^{(i)}$, a feature that will provide an additional means of reducing statistical error in our randomized algorithm.
+for the diagonal matrix $\mathbf{\Lambda}^{(i)}$ of eigenvalue estimates, where $\mathbf{U}$ is a constant deterministic matrix with columns chosen to approximate the dominant eigenvectors of $\mathbf{A}$.
+Equation (\ref{eq:genEval}) generalizes the ``projected estimator'' commonly used in single-eigenvalue randomized methods~\cite{Booth2014}.
+Here, we also use $\mathbf{U}$ as the first iterate, i.e.~$\mathbf{X}^{(0)} = \mathbf{U}$.

-Second, we construct the matrices $\mathbf{G}^{(i)}$ by a non-standard approach.
-We only enforce orthogonality of the columns of $\mathbf{X}^{(i)}$ within the column span of $\mathbf{U}$ instead of in the entire vector space.
-Multiplication by $[\mathbf{G}^{(i)}]^{-1}$ typically also enforces a normalization constraint, which we relax by normalizing by a modified running geometric average of iterate norms.
-Specific procedures for constructing the matrices $\mathbf{G}^{(i)}$ are described below.

-The principle motivating these choices is that non-linear operations in our iteration should only be applied to products between the iterates $\mathbf{X}^{(i)}$ and the constant matrices $\mathbf{U}$ and $\mathbf{A}^*\mathbf{U}$.
-This leads to a suboptimal deterministic algorithm in the sense that eigenvalue estimates converge at only half the rate obtained if \eqref{eq:genEval} is replaced by the standard quadratic Rayleigh quotient~\cite{Stewart1969}.
-However, when iterates are randomized as described below, their products with deterministic matrices typically have very low variance, even when the variance in the iterates is significant~\cite{Lim2017}.
+The matrix $\mathbf{U}$ must be obtained by other means before application of subspace iteration.
+On the one hand, $\mathbf{U}$ should be chosen to approximate the subspace of the dominant $k$ eigenvectors as nearly as possible, both to ensure a reasonable starting iterate and to optimize eigenvalue accuracy at every estimation step.
+Indeed, eigenvalue estimates are exact for any eigenvector contained within the column span of $\mathbf{U}$.
+On the other hand, when $n$ is extremely large, assembling the matrices in \eqref{eq:genEval} may require imposing sparsity or some other structural restriction on $\mathbf{U}$.
+Explicit error bounds that reveal the importance of choosing a good starting matrix $\mathbf{U}$ are stated and proved in Section \ref{sec:deterministicAnalysis}.